Power in High-Dimensional Testing Problems: Introduction

-We would like to stress that even if a test is asymptotically enhanceable, the test might still be ``optimal'' within a restricted class of tests (e.g., satisfying certain invariance properties), or the test might still have ``optimal detection properties'' against certain subsets of the alternative.
+We would like to stress that even if a test is asymptotically enhanceable, the test might still be ``optimal'' within a restricted class of tests (e.g., satisfying certain invariance properties), or the test might still have ``optimal detection properties'' against certain subsets of the alternative (some of the references given in Section~\ref{sec:literature} below establish ``optimality'' properties of this type).
 Hence, our findings are not in contradiction with such results.
-Instead, they provide an alternative perspective on power properties in high-dimensional testing problems.
+Instead, our results provide an alternative perspective on power properties in high-dimensional testing problems.

 In the subsequent section we shall illustrate our findings in the context of a Gaussian location model.
 The results obtained are special cases of the general results developed in this article.
-To develop some intuitive understanding, however, we shall provide direct arguments, which exploit specific properties of the Gaussian location model.}
+To develop some intuitive understanding, however, we shall provide direct arguments, which exploit specific properties of the Gaussian location model.